 Spinach Lasagna Roll Ups

-When the noodles and filling are ready to go, preheat the oven to 400 degrees.
+- When the noodles and filling are ready to go, preheat the oven to 400ºF.
 Prepare a glass casserole dish by spraying with non-stick spray.

-Cover the dish in foil and bake for 30 minutes.
+- Cover the dish in foil and bake for 30 minutes in the preheated 400ºF oven.
 Serve hot or divide into individual portions and refrigerate.

 Step By Step Photos